JorelAli/CommandAPI/docssrc/src/permissions.md

 </div>

-In our **plugin.yml** we can also setup our permissions for example...
+In our **plugin.yml** we can also set up our permissions for example...

 ```yml
 permissions: